maorojloo/TNB/README.md

 # TOR NODE LOAD BALANCER
-This is a simple tor client load balncer using HAproxy
+This is a simple tor client load balancer using HAproxy

 ## how use?